NationalSecurityAgency/datawave/contrib/datawave-quickstart/docker/README.md

 * Provide a containerized, standalone DataWave environment to jumpstart the learning process for new users

-* Provide a fully-configured dev environment for developers to use for experimentation, debugging, etc.
-  The Docker container retains all the functionality of the [non-containerized quickstart environment](../README.md)
+* Provide a fully-configured dev environment for developers to use for experimentation, debugging, etc. That is, the Docker image retains the same layout and functionality of the [non-Docker quickstart environment](../README.md).

-* For convenience, the container includes Maven for rebuilding DataWave, Git for source code management, etc
+  For convenience, the image will also include Maven for rebuilding DataWave and Git for source code management

 * Enable streamlined testing and integration workflows for various CI/CD needs